NicksonCheng/leecode/README.md

 ## BinarySearch
 - ❌ 2071.
 Maximum Number of Tasks You Can Assign
 - ❌ 81.
 Search in Rotated Sorted Array II
+- ❌ 2616.
+Minimize the Maximum Difference of Pairs
 - 📝 69.
 Sqrt(x)
 - 📝 findMinRotatArr
 - 📝 34.
 Find First and Last Position of Element in Sorted Array